behkamfallah/Neural-Networks/README.md

-# Simple-Neural-Network
+# Chapter 0
-This repository contains code of a Neural Network implemented with PyTorch.
+This folder contains code of a Neural Network implemented with PyTorch.

 I have used 'Possum Regression' dataset.
 You can find it with this link: https://www.kaggle.com/datasets/abrambeyer/openintro-possum